 Course Director: Joann Jasiak

-This is a graduate course in time series analysis for students who have already taken courses in intermediate or advanced econometrics.
+This graduate course in time series analysis will be offered in-person.
+The students are expected to have already taken courses in intermediate or advanced econometrics.
+The class will meet at scheduled times on Thursdays at 11:30 in Ross S 125.
+All course materials, including the pre-recorded lectures, will be available on E-class.
 The objective is to provide the students with a solid theoretical background and a selection of advanced econometric methods for later use in independent applied research.
 The course covers linear and nonlinear time series models with applications to macroeconomics and finance and their estimation methods.
 The content of the course includes: Part 1 - properties of univariate stationary processes and the Autoregressive Moving Average (ARMA) models.
 Part 2 - departures from stationarity, which include unit root processes and the Generalized Autoregressive Conditional Heteroskedastic (GARCH) models.
 Part 3 - multivariate models, such as the Vector Autoregressive (VAR) model and the Error Correction (ECM) model, causality and cointegration.
 The models and their applications will be illustrated by simulations and examples of time series from economics and finance.
 Additional examples for empirical analysis, simulations and problems will be provided to students in assignments.
-Suggested software are TSP, S+ and SAS.
+Suggested software are SAS, R and STATA.

 Requirements, Evaluation and Other Details1.
-Mid-term exam 30% approximate date of exam: February 14
+Mid-term exam in person or on-line 30% approximate date of exam: : March 03

 1. Introduction: time series (examples), objectives of time series analysis, model classification